We all want to flow with life and live in harmony.

 It is the same for our homes, too.
 As the life energy flows smoothly in our homes, we feel lighter and become more attuned to our lives.
 This is possible because as we reflect our energies on our homes, our belongings also have an effect on us.

 The best way to reach harmony in our homes is to be free of clutter.

 Clutter is, defined to be, an untidy mass of collected things.
-A few examples to clutter would be a pile of letters kept for years that have no purpose anymore, disorganized notes, invoices; clothes thrown around or squeezed into the closets; books, pictures, newspapers; old clothes that are not worn for a few years; unfinished projects.
-Basically anything that is not wanted, not attended to, thrown aside, unfinished, accumulated for a while will create clutter.
+A few examples to clutter would be a pile of letters kept for years that have no purpose anymore, disorganized notes, invoices; clothes were thrown around or squeezed into the closets; books, pictures, newspapers; old clothes that are not worn for a few years; unfinished projects.
+Basically, anything that is not wanted, not attended to, thrown aside, unfinished, accumulated for a while will create clutter.